SETS-VN/MVP/Demo Web Platform Description.md

 		* Payment (to add real money to SETS E - wallet: Visa, Momo, ...): button only

 1. Others
-	* User donation to SETS' CSR projects, or donation of ERs
+	* User donation to SETS' CSR/ ESG projects, or donation of ERs
 	* Reserve/ Banking of ERs
 	* Retire/ Expire/ Cancel the ERs
 	* Carbon taxation accounting (if the law requires)
+	* Carbon asset collateral
+	* Carbon derivatives: Futures, forwards, swaps, options of carbon credits.